 23. Marriage by Marianne Moore

 The poem is a brilliant example of Marianne Moore’s style so full of allusions and quotes within her poems.
-How different one can say are TS Eliot’s allusions originating from literary sources, from those of Moore, which originate from everyday places – billboards, newspapers, tourist brochures etc. For example – “Liberty and union / now and forever.” read under a statue of Daniel Webster.
+How different one can say are TS Eliot’s allusions originating from literary sources, from those of Moore, which originate from everyday places – billboards, newspapers, tourist brochures etc. For example – “Liberty and union / now and forever.” read under a statue of Daniel Webster, employed in the poem.
 You can refer to this article for the various allusions.

 24. Cut by Sylvia Plath

 Darkly humourous poem, and mildly disturbing one’s senses, ‘Cut’ is a poem written by Sylvia Plath.
 This poem on one level talks about the speaker’s thumb almost being cut off while chopping onions.
 And then there are various other interpretations of this poem, one of which suggests that the poem is about an emotional wound of the poet where her life has ultimately been reduced to a “stump” of a cut, ugly thumb.
 I have linked an annotated version of the poem which explains line by line certain references used, or phrases that may not be clear on first reading.
 Give Sylvia a good reading!

 If you’ve already read Allen Ginsberg’s Howl – one of the most stunning contributions to the history of modern American poetry, I urge you to read it again today line by line, as you would a short poem.
 I also urge you to read ‘America,’ which is a great example of the style of writing used often by the Beat Writers and Poets and it carries an undertone of accusation driven towards America (in the middle of Cold War) bluntly as well as sarcastically : “America after all it is you and I who are perfect not the world.”